JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 ## Deactivate a License

-You may want to deactivate a server license to [transfer it to another team](https://sales.jetbrains.com/hc/en-gb/articles/208460205-Transfer-licenses-between-teams) or switch to another server license you have.
+You may want to deactivate a server license to switch to another server license you have or [transfer it to another team](https://sales.jetbrains.com/hc/en-gb/articles/208460205-Transfer-licenses-between-teams) that has a separate TeamCity instance.

-Deactivating a license is an opposite of the [activation process](#Activate+a+License): you need to remove a license from TeamCity and (optionally) deactivate in on the JetBrains account.
+Deactivating a license is the opposite of the [activation process](#Activate+a+License): you need to remove a license from TeamCity and (optionally) deactivate it in the JetBrains account.

 1. To remove a license from TeamCity, click **Deactivate** on the **Administration | Licenses** page.
 In case you had a paid license, your server will revert back to the free Professional tier.